KP integrability of non-perturbative differentials: Basic constructions and properties

-Indeed, this modification of $\Theta_*$ leads to a shift of $w$ or to a modification of $\omega^\Kr_1$ in the Krichever construction, which obviously preserves KP integrability of Krichever differentials and the whole proof of Theorem~\ref{thm:KP-integrable} works for a modified~$\Theta_*$.
+Indeed, this modification of $\Theta_*$ leads to a shift of $w$ or to a modification of $\omega^\Kr_1$ in the Krichever construction, which obviously preserves KP integrability of Krichever differentials and the whole proof of Theorem~\ref{thm:KP-integrable} works for a modified~$\Theta_*$, with an extra caveat that concerns the change of the argument of $\Theta_*$ under $x-y$ swap.

 \begin{remark} For instance, in~\cite{EynardMarino} the authors use the following choice of parameters